From the Book:

 - Very, most likely.
 He's most likely the target of a lot of people either being jealous of his talent and achievements, or so star-struck by his fame that they fail to see him as a real person...
 Not So Different from Harry's own social situation coming to Hogwarts for the first time, actually...

 - Harry's parents telling him to let go.
 Even though it means he might not see them again for a long time.

 Lily Potter: Sweetheart, you are ready.
 Let go!
 Let go!
 Let go...

 - The moment when Harry returns from Voldemort's revival party with Cedric's body.

-- The part where Harry is crying over Cedric's body and hugging it- and when Dumbledore tries to get a better look and gently move Harry out of the way, Harry responds by childishly sobbing "No!" repeatedly and shoving the headmaster away, still clinging to the body.
-Harry sounds just like a little kid there—-something he never truly got to be.
+- The part where Harry is crying over Cedric's body and hugging it- and when Dumbledore tries to get a better look and gently move Harry out of the way, Harry responds by sobbing "No!" repeatedly and shoving the headmaster away, still clinging to the body.
+It's particularly jarring as Harry is unable to cry in the book.

 - Cedric's father screaming and sobbing "That's my son!
 That's my boy!" in utter agony, then rushing over to the body and bawling over it, screaming in pure despair and horror.
-Amos's despair should hit fathers pretty hard.
+Amos's despair should hit parents pretty hard.

 - The scream of pure terror Fleur does when seeing the corpse of Cedric.

 - At the farewell feast, the Great Hall's ceiling is not enchanted to show the sky.
-This isn't unexpected, as Hermione explained in the first movie that's it's not real.
+This isn't unexpected, as Hermione explained in the first movie that it's not real.